KCErb/lucky-hasura-docker/README.md

 To start, we'll commit our code and use a special flag in the commit message: `[no-deploy]`.
 If you take a look at `.gitlab-ci.yml` you'll see that we have 4 stages `test` `build` `push` and `deploy`.
 This flag is configured to skip the deploy stage.
 Hence this first commit will test our code, then build a production image and then tag and push that image to the Gitlab registry for use in the deployment stage.

 Note: any `scripts` you want to run here like `script/test` or `script/build` must either be a `sh`ell script (not bash) or you need to install bash on the docker image.
-If you fail to do this you'll get a cryptic message `/bin/sh: eval: line 98: script/test: not found` which seems like it's saying 'file not found' but what it's really saying is '`sh` file not found' and it is unaware that you have a `bash` script in that exact location.
+If you fail to do this, you'll get a cryptic message `/bin/sh: eval: line 98: script/test: not found` which seems like it's saying 'file not found' but what it's really saying is '`sh` file not found' and it is unaware that you have a `bash` script in that exact location.

 The most unique thing here is perhaps the `push` step where we tag an image both with a commit reference via the gitlab-provided variable `$CI_COMMIT_SHORT_SHA` as well as the branch name via `$CI_COMMIT_REF_NAME`.
 The result is that the most recent / current image is tagged by branch name and by commit reference.
 On the next build, that can be used as a cache reference to save build time.
 This idea and many other things are borrowed / adapted from [blog.callr.tech/building-docker-images-with-gitlab-ci-best-practices](https://blog.callr.tech/building-docker-images-with-gitlab-ci-best-practices/).

 Many of the variables used here are provided by gitlab such as `$CI_COMMIT_REF_NAME` but not all.
 When we start talking about the `deploy` stage later we'll need to add some of our own but for now we'll content ourselves with simply being able to test and build our code.

 If your first push was successful, your Gitlab registry now has a production image built and tagged ready to be pulled onto a production server.
 So let's turn our attention to getting those going.

+### Testing Production Images

+You might notice that the test stage follows the build stage.
+The idea here is that we want to test our production image so we have to build it first.
+But if you have an unexpected test failure (remember, that a push to master or staging is a deploy, so you shouldn't push code you haven't tested locally anyways) you could get into a situation that is hard to debug, no one wants to debug a testing issue that only happens on CI!

+The solution is to pass an argument to `script/test`.
+This will cause the test script to run in CI mode and will pull whatever image you like based no the tag name that you pass to `script/test`, so if you want to test the latest push to staging then

+    script/test staging

+If your repo is private, then you'll need to log into the Gitlab repo in order to pull that image down locally.
+The first time you log in to the gitlab registry you'll need to enter your username and password or you can setup either an access or deploy token see the [Gitlab registry docs](https://docs.gitlab.com/ee/user/packages/container_registry/#authenticating-to-the-gitlab-container-registry).
+Afterwards Docker will just reuse the credentials since it stores them.

 ## Staging and Production Servers